mfkiwl/IntNavLib/README.md

 # IntNavLib

 This is my playground c++ integrated navigation library.
 The aim is to have modular pieces of c++ code that can be used in integrated navigation applications.

-I try to avoid dynamic memory use, with Eigen's MaxRowsAtCompileTime and MaxColsAtCompileTime template parameters, to keep the code embedded system-friendly.
+**Disclaimer**: If you are interested in embedded systems applications, you probably don't like dynamic memory allocation.
+Dynamic memory allocation is tedious and painstakingly hard to avoid in Eigen and this library is my fun place.
+Have a look [here](https://github.com/stulp/eigenrealtime) if you're interested in making this code malloc-free.
+Nevertheless, while there will e some heap use, dynamic matrices in IntNavLib always have dimension bounds.

 ![image](media/Figure_1.png)